 Minimum Viable Features

 A minimum viable feature (MVF) is similar to an MVP: it tests an idea and acquires relevant knowledge.
 But instead of testing strategy-related assumptions, an MVF tests solution-specific ideas.
 It’s sometimes also referred to as a feature-fake or experimental feature, a partially implemented feature that is good enough to test if people would want to use it.
-My posts on market segmentation and eliminating product features are minimum viable features, for instance.
+My posts on market segmentation and eliminating product features are sample MVFs is created for Strategize.

 Working with MVFs provided me with an additional advantage: it helped me write the book incrementally.
 This made the writing job less daunting and easier to manage but required integration effort.
 But the additional work was well worth it: the benefits of using MVFs outweighed this drawback.